-The TIP must cover a period of not less than four years, and must be updated at least every four years.
-Beyond the four-year period, projects in outlying years are considered informational only.
+The TIP must cover a period of not less than four years and must be updated at least every four years.
+Projects beyond the four-year period are considered informational only.

 Public Involvement and Comment 23 CFR 450.324(b)